meteor/galaxy-docs/source/push-to-deploy.md

 5 - **What docker error 137 means?**

 This error means there was an Out Of Memory error.
-To solve this you should increase the amount of memory you us to deploy your app.
+To solve this you should increase the amount of memory you use to deploy your app.
 You can do this on the third step of the Push to Deploy screen, on the section *Deploy options* > *Advanced options* > *Memory amount on deploy*.